 CONCLUSION

-The present study revealed substantial genetic variability among mustard genotypes, indicating significant scope for genetic improvement.
+The present study revealed substantial genetic variability among mustard genotypes, indicating significant scope for further genetic improvement.
 Both additive and non-additive gene actions were involved in the inheritance of yield and its component traits.
 Additive gene action predominated for traits such as days to 50% flowering, plant height, and siliqua-related characters, suggesting the effectiveness of selection-based breeding.
-In contrast, non-additive gene action was more pronounced for traits like biological yield, seed yield, and harvest index, highlighting the importance of heterosis breeding.
+In contrast, non-additive gene action was more pronounced for traits such as biological yield, seed yield, and harvest index, highlighting the importance of heterosis breeding.
 Among the parents, JD 6 and 45 S 46 (lines) and RK GOLD (tester) emerged as superior general combiners for yield and its contributing traits.
 Crosses such as HYOLA ADV 40 × RK GOLD, 45 S 46 × RK GOLD, JD 6 × RK GOLD, and NRCH-B1 × GSC 07 exhibited strong positive SCA effects for seed yield and related traits, identifying them as promising hybrids.
-Traits with high heritability and predictability ratios can be effectively improved through direct selection, whereas traits governed by non-additive effects require heterosis breeding.
+Traits with high heritability and genetic advance can be effectively improved through direct selection, whereas traits governed by non-additive effects require heterosis breeding.
 Overall, these findings provide a strong basis for developing high-yielding mustard hybrids with improved agronomic performance.

 Table 5 Proportional contributions from lines, testers and the lines x testers, along with the components of genetic variance in mustard